Available 24h

 Description

-French parasol in Art Nouveau style with a flowing, organic form.
-This antique hall stand retains its original mushroom-colored enamel (a few small chips), all in wonderful condition, ready to be placed in your home.
+A French parasol in Art Nouveau style with a flowing, organic form.
+This antique hall stand retains its original mushroom-colored enamel (with a few small chips), all in wonderful condition, ready to be placed in your home.

 Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate, luxurious pieces designed to radiate splendor and play a significant role in opulence.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and solid, often using brown stains, cornices, sturdy bases, and relief decorations.
+These products were quite distinctive but also opened new possibilities, such as the construction of sideboards and broadly defined chest furniture.
+During this period, mythology and ancient themes were also popular, with supports and legs often taking animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
+Currently, many global brands recreate such furniture, inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for elegant antique pieces that suit your interior.

-The key aspect of elite antique furniture is originality.
-Ultimately, this is crucial for buyers, as many counterfeit items circulate on the market.
-Luxury Products provides documentation confirming the authenticity of each piece, matching the description and photos.
+The most important aspect of elite antique furniture is originality.
+This is ultimately crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the authenticity of each item, matching its description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details